Shajia-Fatima/Parallel-Distributing-Computing-/Chapter-2/README.md

 In summary, the first code is more restrictive in terms of concurrency, while the second code allows for better parallelism by holding the lock for a shorter time.

 # RLock
+The provided code demonstrates thread synchronization using `RLock` in a `Box` class that manages a shared resource, `total_items`.
+Two threads are created: one for adding items to the box and the other for removing them.
+Both operations are performed in a thread-safe manner by acquiring the lock to ensure mutual exclusion while modifying `total_items`.
+The threads run concurrently, and each thread adds or removes a random number of items.
+The code ensures that no race conditions occur when modifying the shared resource, as the lock prevents simultaneous access by multiple threads.

 # Semaphore
+The provided code demonstrates producer-consumer synchronization using a `Semaphore`.
+The `consumer` thread waits for the semaphore to be released, while the `producer` thread generates a random item, logs it, and then releases the semaphore.
+The semaphore ensures that the consumer only proceeds after the producer has produced an item.
+The program runs 10 iterations, each with a producer and a consumer thread, and logs their actions with timestamps.
+This example showcases how semaphores are used to coordinate access to shared resources between threads.

 # Thread Definition
+The provided code creates 10 threads, each of which calls the `my_func` function with a unique thread number as an argument.
+The `my_func` function simply prints a message indicating which thread called it.
+The main function initializes and starts each thread in a loop, and the `join()` method ensures that the main thread waits for each thread to finish before starting the next one.
+This guarantees that each thread completes its execution in sequence.
 # Thread Determine
 # Thread name and processes
 # Thread with queue